tanmayparkhi12/Procto/Procto/README.md

 https://online-exam-proctoring.herokuapp.com/

 # About The Author
 Hello!
-I am Rohit Tuli, **Final Year BTech CSE student at IIT Ropar**.
+I am Tanmay Parkhi, **Final Year BE IT student at Sinhgad Pune**.
 I am very passionate about software development and problem-solving.
-Previously I have interned at **Flipkart** and **National University of Singapore**.
-Currently, I am working on a **year-long Research Project in collaboration with Microsoft India.**
-I was also a **National Finalist (Top 3) in Flipkart Grid Challenge 2.0**, and **2nd Position in Global Cyber Challenge**, an international hackathon conducted by Government of India.
-I love problem-solving and actively participate in many Competitive Programming Contests.
-I have also represented my college in ACM ICPC Regionals.

-# How to Use?

-## Note
-**The website is hosted on [This Link](https://online-exam-proctoring.herokuapp.com/).**
-**I recommend running on this URL instead of running on your machine**

 If you wish to run it on your machine,
 1. Clone the Repository